10 February 2026

 Advantages of flexible remuneration

-• Greater satisfaction and commitmentby feeling that the company cares about their real needs.
+• Greater satisfaction and commitmentthe employee perceives that the company meets their real needs, which reinforces loyalty and reduces turnover.

-The current legislation stipulates that the total amount allocated to flexible remuneration may not exceed 30 % of the gross annual salary.
-If that limit is exceeded, the excess is subject to the usual tax withholding.
+The total amount allocated to flexible remuneration may not exceed 301% of the gross annual salary Article 42 of Law 35/2006 establishes that if this limit is exceeded, the excess is taxed as ordinary employment income.

 Social benefits vs flexible remuneration: key differences